 Chemistry Laboratory (Willson 203 & 204)

-The Chemistry Laboratory houses a variety of analytical equipment including eight pH meters with probes, five analytical balances, two auto-titrators, four spectrophotometers, eight built-in draft hoods, twelve aspirators, four melting point Mel-Lab units, and a portable computer for virtual demonstrations.
-A Perkin Elmer atomic absorption spectrometer with data acquisition unit and Hewlett-Packard gas chromatograph with mass selective detector are available for use by students taking chemistry courses.
+The Chemistry Laboratory houses a variety of analytical equipment including pH and conductivity meters, five analytical balances, six spectrophotometers, eight built-in draft hoods, twelve aspirators and eight melting point units.
 Research grade distilled water is generated by a Millipore Direct Q Distillation Unit.

-This hybrid student work area for hardware and software development was designed for the study of digital hardware, including microprocessors, microcontrollers, digital signal processing technology, and very large scale integration chips.
-There are 24 computers in this laboratory.
-There are 12 computers in this laboratory which are linked together by a general-purpose interface-bus to their own set of digital test equipment.
+This hybrid student work area for hardware and software development was designed for the study of digital hardware, including microprocessors, microcontrollers, digital signal processing technology, and FPGA (Field-programmable Gate Array) integrated circuits.
+There are twelve computers in this laboratory which are linked together by a general-purpose interface bus to their own set of digital test equipment.

 Computer Networking Laboratory (Wentworth 004)